CyR1en/Voxx/Docs/Final.md

 }
 ```

-Since Project-Voxx is a non-persistent drop in public chat channel, user do not need a password.
-The only requirement for user registration is a username and that it’s not taken by any other users in the live server.
+Since Project-Voxx is a non-persistent, drop-in, public chat channel, user does not need a password.
+The only requirement for user registration is a username, and that it is not taken by any other users in the live server.

-If the client socket sends a request with a username that’s already taken the server will respond with the following:
+If the client socket sends a request with a username that’s already taken, the server will respond with the following:

 ```json
 {